81-717/714: Sofia

-A trainset of 81-717.4/714.4 carriages in Sofia.
+An 81-717.4/714.4 trainset in Sofia.
 Note the LED display board.

-Forty-eight cars (twenty-four head ones and twenty-four intermediate ones) of type 81-717.4/714.4 were delivered to Bulgaria in 1989–90, nearly ten years prior to the opening of the capital's metro first line that occurred in on 28 January 1998.
-At first, the trainsets were formed of three carriages – two head ones and an intermediate one (due to small passenger numbers), while nowadays the trains are formed of four carriages – the head ones with side numbers from 1004 to 1024, while the intermediate ones with side numbers from 5001 to 5024 respectively.
-However, between 2005 and 2013 the Bulgarian metro system had been receiving trains of type 81-740.2/741.2 and 81-740.2B/741.2B, and currently there are only 12 four-car trainsets of type 81-717.4/714.4 and 40 three-car trainsets of type 81-740.2/741.2.
+Forty-eight carriages (twenty-four 81-717.4 head ones numbered 1001 – 1024, and twenty-four 81-714.4 intermediate ones numbered 5001 – 5024) of type 81-717.4/714.4 were manufactured by MMZ in 1989 – 90 and delivered to Bulgaria in 1990.
+They entered service as early as 1995, although it was not until the metro's official opening on 28 January 1998 that they started carrying passengers.
+Initially, the trains consisted of three carriages – two head ones and an intermediate one due to small passenger numbers, while today they are all formed up of four carriages (two head ones and two intermediate ones), allowing for twelve four-car trains in total.

-A contract was signed in late 2018 for the modernization of all the 81-717.4/714.4 cars.
-The first two refurbished trains were delivered in early 2020 as 81-717.4K/81-714.4K rolling stock.
-They were followed by an additional six modernized trainsets that were delivered in 2021-2022, though the last four 81-717.4/714.4 trains couldn't be modernized due to sanctions imposed on Metrovagonmash following the Russian invasion of Ukraine.
+In late 2018, the Municipality of Sofia signed a contract for the modernization of all 81-717.4/714.4 trainsets with Metrovagonmash.
+The first two refurbished trains were delivered in early 2020 as 81-717.4K/81-714.4K rolling stock, followed by an additional six modernized trains delivered in 2022.
+However, the last four 81-717.4/714.4 trainsets couldn't be modernized due to sanctions imposed on Metrovagonmash by the European Union following the Russian invasion of Ukraine.

+The lifespan of the refurbished 81-717.4/714.4 trains has been prolonged by at least fifteen years.

-A trainset of 81-717.4K/714.4K carriages in Sofia.
+A 81-717.4K/714.4K trainset in Sofia.

-The 81-717.4K/714.K trainsets look very similar to the 81-717.2K/714.2Ks in Budapest, though there are some differences.
-For instance, in Budapest, the driver's cabin has two front windows and the electronic board on the outside is positioned on the top left side of the train's head mask, while in the Sofia Metro, the driver's cabin has just one front window and the electronic board on the outside is positioned at the top middle of the head mask.
-Also, the visual announcements in Budapest are announced on TVs, while in Sofia, there are two electronic boards on each end of the carriage for this purpose.
+The 81-717.4K/714.K trainsets look very similar to the 81-717.2K/714.2K rolling stock in Budapest, though there are a few notable differences between the two models.
+For instance, in Budapest, the driver's cabin has two front windows and the primary display board on the outside is positioned on the upper left side of the train's head mask, while in Sofia the driver's cabin has only one front window and the main display board on the outside is positioned at the upper middle of the head mask.
+Additionally, the interior display announcements in Budapest are made on TVs, while in Sofia there are two display boards on each end of every carriage serving the same purpose.